PRODI3GY/100_DAYS_OF_CODE-C-/DAY-6/README.md

              - There is two parts when creating a function, there is the declaration and definition.
 When declaring the function you write the name of the function, the parameters and the return type the function should return.
              - When defining the function you write the code that is to be executed when someone summons the function.
              - It is recommended that one should separate the declaration and definition for code optimization but one can still be able to declare and define a function in the same place
+             - Passing by value - means copying a value to a function so that it can be used in the operations of the function, if a variable is storing the value outside the function, the value in the variable outside the function won't be affected in any way by the operations inside the function.
+             - Passing by reference - means referring to a value in a program to be used by a function.
+If a value is storing the value outside the function the operations of the function will affect the value in the variable because now the value is not being copied to the function rather it is being referred to.

 2. ARRAYS    - Arrays are data structures that are used to store multiple values, basically an array is a variable capable of storing multiple values instead of one value like a variable.
              - A data structure is a way of organizing and storing data in a computer so it can be accessed and manipulated efficiently.